Achaval Ferrer's entry level wine is an outstanding ambassador for the Malbec grape.

 The wine itself is deep and intense in colour.
 Black fruit and spices on the nose, with floral undertones.
 Well-balanced, the palate is complex and full-bodied with fine grained tannins.

 The Tannat and Cabernet Sauvignon lend ageing potential to this wine, and it should improve for at least 8-10 years.

-Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2017 edition review of Argentine reds (Altamira and Gualtallary) (see blue link below).
+The 2014 vintage was awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2017 edition review of Argentine reds (Altamira and Gualtallary) (see blue link below).

 Andeluna was founded in 2003 by the late Ward Lay whose family had interests in many industries and companies including Frito-Lay and Pepsico.
 The vineyard covers 70 hectares in the beautiful Uco Valley near Tupungato, one of the best sub-regions of Mendoza.
 By night you can often see the moon illuminating the magnificent Andes Mountains nearby and the winery has been named after this stunning scene.
 At an altitude of 1,300 metres the vineyard produces some of the best fruit in Argentina.
 Their winemaker, Manuel Gonzalez (previously Head Winemaker at Pulenta Estate and Chief Enologist at Trivento) works alongside Andeluna's wine consultant Hans Vinding Diers making outstanding wines which have propelled this producer into the world spotlight in a very short space of time.

 The grapes come from the vineyard located in Tupungato, which is situated at an altitude of 1,300 metres above sea level.
 The area is characterised by its great diurnal temperature swings, which encourages aromatic expression and a great intensity of colour in the wine.